 This is all crap, of course.
 All kids are born feral and require constant vigilance to ensure they don’t turn out to be creepy or killer kids.
 They all play with bugs, poop, and dead things, and they see and hear all manner of stuff that they shouldn’t, often without context or explanation, and so they form their own weird associations with things like death and violence.

 And that’s why Killer Kid movies are so scary.
 They show us the thing that we don’t ever want to acknowledge or admit to ourselves, and it’s this: the myth of childhood is actually a lie.
-We can’t protect our children from death, from dying, from craziness.
-That’s frightening to most people, and it’s largely the reason FOR the myth in the first place.
+We can’t protect our children from death, from dying, from craziness, from monsters, from any of it.
+That’s extremely frightening to most people, and it’s largely the reason for the myth in the first place.

-The best movies in this category exploit that to a tremendously successful degree.
+The best movies in this category exploit that underbelly to a tremendously successful degree.
 Again, my yardstick for quality here is pure scare: does the movie stay with you after you stop watching it?
 Also: there are a number of movies not on this list, that have creepy kids in them, but for one reason or another would also fit on another list.
 Ginger Snaps is a good example in that the sisters are pretty screwed up and creepy, but let’s face it: Ginger Snaps is a werewolf movie, not a creepy kid movie.
+Let the Right One In, same thing, only it’s vampires.
 So, if you don’t see what you’re looking for on this list, let me know and I’ll tell you why.

 The 1980s may well be remembered as the decade of crappy Stephan King movies, for they were legion at this time.
 They ran the gamut from, “That wasn’t really a Stephen King movie,” to “this was freaking terrible and I want a time machine to keep me from ever having seen it.”
 There were, of course, a couple of exceptions, and Children of the Corn is one of them.

-The film tends to deviate sharply (as they all did in those days) from the really effective Stephen King short story of the same name (which is part of the problem, right there; it’s a short story that they had to pad out into a ninety minute movie).
+The film tends to deviate sharply (as they all did in those days) from the really effective Stephen King short story of the same name (which is part of the problem, right there; it’s a short story that they had to pad out into a ninety-minute movie).
 The combination of creepy kids and backwater religion are a good mix, even if the ending is a bit of a mess.
 I’ve not seen the sequels, but really, has anyone?
+And would you admit it if you had?

 This movie may well be the origin of why blondes scare me sometimes.
 This British based movie is an effective sci-fi/horror combination that was remade somewhat successfully by John Carpenter decades later.

 There’s an event in a small village that knocks everyone out at once.
-When they come to, a number of women are suddenly pregnant.
+When they all wake up, a number of women are suddenly pregnant.
 They all give birth on the same day to a crop of blonde freaks.
 And the rest of the movie is the town dealing with the kids, and vice versa.
 This movie does a lot with very little, and the story is interesting and tense.

 A young couple dealing with the loss of their child decide to adopt a very sweet young girl.
 Simple enough, right?
 And then the crazy stuff happens and it’s pretty upsetting and bleak.